 Zimbabwe Platinum Mines (Pvt) Ltd v ZIMRA & Anor, ZWHHC 845 (High Court)

-Relevance to taxpayer account management: Allocation, set-off, and credit recognition are not “fairness-driven” accounting choices—they are statutory and must follow the letter of the law.
-When a taxpayer disputes allocation (e.g., why a refund was offset against another debt), professionals should anchor explanations in explicit statutory authority (e.g., VAT s44(6), RAA s33A(10)) rather than discretionary notions of fairness.
+Relevance to taxpayer account management: Allocation, set-off, and credit recognition are not “fairness-driven” accounting choices, they are statutory and must follow the letter of the law.
+When a taxpayer disputes allocation (e.g., why a refund was offset against another debt), professionals should anchor explanations in explicit statutory authority (e.g., VAT section 44(6), RAA section 33A(10)) rather than discretionary notions of fairness.

 F. Common pitfalls and practical examples